hclcnx/customizer/README.md

 ### 3. Join the Customizer Pilot
 If you are interested in participating in the Customizer Pilot Program you can request to join by sending a mail to `ibmcndev@us.ibm.com`.
 You must include your `name`, `organization name` and `organization id` as part of your request.
 If you do not already have an IBM Connections Cloud organization you can use a free 60 day trial account.
 Set up is quick and easy - use this [short video][4] to get started.

-### 4. Take Part in the Connection Customizer Contest
+### 4. Take Part in the Connections Customizer Contest
 To help jump start you with IBM Connections Customizer we are running a community contest for everyone to get involved.
 If you can write a cool IBM Connections customization and make it available to the community as an open sourced project then you could well be on your way to winning an ***iPad Mini*** courtesy of [OpenCode4Connections.org][5].
 Learn more about taking part by following this [link][6].

 ### 5. Provide Feedback